-Here are some ways you can help a child overcome his or her reluctance to writing.
+Here are some ways you can help a child overcome their reluctance to write.

-If we ask children to do something hard we should make it matter enough that it is worth the work.
-Writing birthday cards, secret notes, diaries, letters to the president, captions to pictures, or persuasive arguments on why they should get a pony for their birthday matter in a way that worksheets never will.
+If we ask children to do something hard, we should make it matter enough that it is worth the work.
+Writing birthday cards, secret notes, diaries, letters, captions to pictures or persuasive arguments on why they should get a pony for their birthday matter in a way that worksheets never will.
 Give children nice paper to write on sometimes.
 Let them write their own thoughts in their own words.
 Help them find the relevance in their assignments — and if there is none, consider discussing this with their teacher.

 Different brains learn in different ways.
 Helping your child understand how they learn helps them learn better and helps you expect useful things out of them.
 Some children learn best when they are talking or jumping.
 Some have to see things written down.
 Some need quiet.
 Some need noise.
 Some start with scattered notes.
 Some begin at the beginning and proceed logically.
 All of this is fine, unless we expect children to learn in ways they don’t.

-Stories are crucially important to children’s writing, vocabulary, thinking skills, and understanding of themselves as human beings.
+Stories are crucially important to children’s writing, vocabulary, thinking skills and understanding of themselves as human beings.
 However, so much of this can be learned orally.
-Oral storytelling, reading aloud, and audio books are all great ways for children to absorb language and literature.
+Oral storytelling, reading aloud, podcasts and audiobooks are all great ways for children to absorb language and literature.
 Talking about what you read can help develop the analyzing and summarizing skills children need to write well.
 Ask open-ended questions instead of fishing for answers.
 Ask them what they think, how they felt, what things reminded them of, etc. Point out your own observations.

-Children all learn at their own pace in their own way.
-Writing might not ever be easy for your child, but that is OK.
+Children all learn at their own pace and in their own way.
+Writing might not ever be easy for your child, but that is okay.
 As Thomas Mann said, “A writer is somebody for whom writing is more difficult than it is for other people.”
-And he should know: he was one.
+And he should know: He was one.